Haltdalen Stave Church

-Haltdalen Stave Church (Haltdalen stavkyrkje) is a stave church that was originally built in the 1170s in the village of Haltdalen in what is now the municipality of Holtålen in Trøndelag county, Norway.
+Haltdalen Stave Church (Haltdalen stavkyrkje) is a stave church that was originally built in the 1170s in the village of Haltdalen in what is now Holtålen Municipality in Trøndelag county, Norway.
 The church is now on display at the Sverresborg Trøndelag Folkemuseum in the city of Trondheim.
 This is a single-nave stave church of the east Scandinavian-style, and it is the only one that is preserved.

 Original church

 The church originated in Haltdalen, where it served as the parish church.
 It was probably built in the 1170s.
 The church was moved to Trondheim during the 1880s.
 The church was relocated to the Sverresborg Trøndelag Folkemuseum in 1937.
 The church has been disassembled several times, which has led to repeated repairs.
 Significant portions of the existing building are original parts that have been preserved for over 800 years.
 Smaller sections of the building have been rebuilt using newer materials.

 The majority of the building comes from the old Haltdalen Church in Haltdalen.
 That church had been expanded over its history and when the old church was moved to Trondheim, the "new" additions were not kept and the building was restored to its medieval look.
 This meant that the entire western wall of the building and the western portal needed to be replaced because they were taken down during one of the church additions.
 Rather than rebuilding from new on that part of the church, the western wall and the portal from the old Ålen stave church were used.
 That church had been torn down around the same time as this building and they were both similar in age and design.